prio-data/political_development_flood_Ncomms/README.md

 Run the requirements.R script to install all required packages, or execute:
 `source("code/requirements.R")`

-To install some packages (e.g., brms) directly from GitHub, you need a GitHub Personal Access Token (PAT).
+The installation takes approximately 20 minutes.
+Some packages are installed from GitHub.
+To install these packages (e.g., brms) directly from GitHub, you need a GitHub Personal Access Token (PAT).
 If installing from GitHub fails, ensure your PAT is correctly set up.
 For assistance, refer to the official GitHub documentation: Creating a Personal Access Token.
 Brief instructions are reported here:

 - Log in to your GitHub account.